-Let’s face it – nobody likes car salesmen.
-For most people familiar with the process, the idea of going to a car lot and engaging with one of these folks produces a visceral response not unlike the feeling you get when you go to the dentist.*
+Why use online video?
+Well, because nobody likes car salesmen.
+For most of us, the idea of going to a car lot and engaging with one of these folks produces a visceral response not unlike the feeling you get when you go to the dentist.*

-Now don’t get me wrong, I have nothing against car salesmen personally; I’ve met some very nice individuals in that profession.
-But it’s the idea of being sold to that turns us off; the idea of being mired in a transaction where the other person seemingly holds all the power.
+Now don’t get me wrong, I have nothing against car salesmen personally.
+But it’s the idea of being sold to that turns us off; the idea of being mired in a transaction where the other person holds all the power.
 Luckily, today’s consumer can avoid this pain almost completely.
 And that’s where video comes in.

-In the modern transactional paradigm, you must attract the customer to you on their terms, not yours.
-It’s called inbound marketing[c1] , and it has become the key to any successful sales strategy in the information age.
+In the modern B2B sales world, you must attract the customer to you on their terms, not yours.
+It’s called inbound marketing, and it has become the key to any successful sales strategy in the information age.

 (Not sure yet if your marketing is working for you?
 We can help you find out.)

 Video is the fastest growing and most ubiquitous medium for messaging.

 You have (or should have) a well-balanced array of tools in your marketing tool kit.
 The goal is to deploy the right tool at the right time.
 But of all the options like direct mail, ad buys, trade shows, email blasts and cold calls, one format has become critical: online video.

 - 97% of marketers say video has helped increase user understanding of their product or service,

 - 76% say it helped them increase traffic,